-Done right, healthcare information technology (IT) can help healthcare organizations produce higher quality care at lower cost.
+Done right, healthcare technology consulting can help healthcare organizations produce higher quality care at lower cost.
 But technology in healthcare can be VERY frustrating and expensive.
 For various reasons, many IT purchasing decisions result in missed expectations and disappointment—and career upheaval.
-Chief information officers (CIOs) and other healthcare IT support leaders are under intense pressure to deliver solutions that enable organizations to thrive in an era of healthcare reform and population health.
+Chief Information Officers (CIOs) and other healthcare IT support leaders are under intense pressure to deliver solutions that enable organizations to thrive in an era of healthcare reform and population health.

 IT Strategic and Tactical Planning

 Determine how to harmonize healthcare technology with your organizational strategic and tactical plans while defining required IT capabilities, priorities, timeline, and costs.

 IT Needs Assessments and Gap Analysis

 Identify specific healthcare IT needs, how well those needs are being met, what is missing, and what is required.

 IT Security Reviews, Remediation, and Monitoring

 Due to the increase of cyber-crime in healthcare, healthcare cybersecurity should be a priority.
 A full healthcare security risk assessment involves pinpointing security threats and vulnerabilities in the IT infrastructure.
 Identify, address, reduce and eliminate dangers and susceptibilities facing the organization.
 Define those IT components that must be monitored and managed 24/7.
 Determine what IT security monitoring tools, policies and procedures are required to ensure a secure IT environment.

 Assess infrastructure capabilities including data and voice networks, hardware, software, databases, operating systems, and upgrade options and costs.

 IT Vendor/System Selection and Contract Negotiations

 Vet healthcare IT vendors and systems based on your organization’s needs.
 Efficiently evaluate, select, and negotiate contracts for new or replacement IT systems.

 IT System Integration